-The town of Sioux Falls, SD, sits in a place where four states converge, which is fitting because it also sits at the intersection of rural charm and big-city culture.
+The town of Sioux Falls sits in a place where four states converge, which is fitting because it also sits at the intersection of rural charm and big-city culture.
 That balance between small-town vibe and urban opportunity is one of the biggest reasons the town is South Dakota’s largest – and one of its most exciting.
 It's also what helped earn Sioux Falls a place on our list of the Top 100 Best Places to Live.

 Art in Sioux Falls